Utah Highway Patrol: Issued vehicles and weapons

 The UHP issues its Troopers the Glock 17 Gen 4 9mm caliber or Glock 18 9mm.
-(The Glock 18 was, for a time, issued to Section 18: Governor's Security Detail Troopers only).
-(Troopers may also carry a personal weapon, provided it is chambered in 9mm, .40 S&W, or .45 auto.).
+(The Glock 18 was, for a time, issued to Section 18: Governor's Security Detail Troopers only.)
+Troopers may also carry a personal weapon, provided it is chambered in 9mm, .40 S&W, or .45 auto.
 Troopers are also issued the Remington 870 12 gauge shotgun, and each patrol vehicle carries a Colt AR-15/M4 carbine rifle.
 Before issuing AR-15s, The Patrol began participating in a program with the US Government and purchased surplus M-14 rifles.
 In 2016, the Utah Highway Patrol surrendered all of its M-14 rifles back to the US Government, effectively ending its use of this rifle as a service weapon.
 Troopers also carry tasers, expandable batons, and pepper spray.
 The carbines are primarily issued to Troopers in urban and densely populated areas.
 The new issue Sidearm for the UHP is the 17-round Magazine Glock Model 45 MOS 9MM issued with a Holosun Model 509T red dot optics mounted on them.
 This sidearm replaced the Glock 17 Gen4 9MM.
 The UHP still allows their Troopers to carry a personally owned sidearm chambered in 9MM 40S&W and 45ACP.

-Fallen officers

-Since the establishment of the Utah Highway Patrol in 1923, 16 officers and 1 K9 have died while on duty.

 Controversies

-The UHP has been involved in several incidents which have gained local, national and international news attention.